As you know from my Mint Chocolate Chip Ice Cream recipe, I need ice cream in my life, even in the winter.

 2 T. Melt, other type of butter substitute

-- In a medium sauce pan, toast the pecans over medium heat, regularly stirring them.
+- For this Vegan Maple Pecan Ice Cream Recipe, in a medium saucepan, toast the pecans over medium heat, regularly stirring them.
 You want to release their fragrances, not burn them.
 Toast them for about 5-7 minutes.
 After, add the Melt, maple syrup, and salt to the pecans.
-Cook the ingredients over medium heat, until everything is combined, melted, and the pecans are coated.
+Cook the ingredients over medium heat until everything is combined, melted, and the pecans are coated.
 When it’s ready, remove it from the heat and allow the mixture to cool.

 - Combine the first set of ingredients in a blender.
 Stick your finger in to taste it.
 See if you need to add additional maple syrup for sweetness.

 - Follow your ice cream maker’s instructions.
 (For mine, I have to chill my bowl for at least 15 hours in the freezer, etc.) Turn it on and pour in the batter.
 I churned mine for 25 minutes; it should look like a soft serve.
 Toward the end of your cycle, scoop the pecans in the mixer.

 - Pour it into a freezer-safe container and let it set for at least 4 hours.

 - I like to portion mine out into single-serve containers.
 (When you have dairy-free ice cream, you have to let it sit out at least 20 minutes before scooping it.
 I don’t always like letting the whole container sit out repeatedly.)
 I bought these OXO baby food containers, and they are perfect for my ice cream!
 That way, I can let them sit out for 20 minutes each and not worry about the ice cream getting weird 🙂

 - Single-serve containers are perfect for adults and kids!
 The ice cream’s at prime scooping time between 4-6 hours.